sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 Multiple column results are supported (and only this columns will be selected).
 Similar to operations using `findByQuery` you can use an object array to store the values of the result set.
-In addition to an object array a Tuple (`javax.persistence.Tuple`, JPA2) can be used, which provides some useful methods to extract the elements of the query result.
+In addition to an object array a Tuple (`javax.persistence.Tuple`) can be used, which provides some useful methods to extract the elements of the query result.

 ~~~
 PersonRepository {